abhishekagarwalnpl/QHAL-copy/specs/general.rst

 The challenges and architectural issues we endeavour to resolve in developing the HAL are:

 #.
-Define the position of Multi-level HAL within the system stack (see Figure 1 below)
+Defining the position of Multi-level HAL within the system stack (see :numref:`fig_multi_level_hal` below)

 #.
-Maximum portability with minimal loss of performance
+Maximizing portability with minimal loss of performance

 #.
-Maximise the range of common features, keeping the optional, HW dependent features at a minimum
+Maximizing the range of common features, keeping the optional, HW dependent features at a minimum

 #.
-Support for advanced features such as compiler optimisations, measurement-based control, and error correction
+Supporting for advanced features such as compiler optimisations, measurement-based control, and error correction

+.. _fig_multi_level_hal:

 .. figure:: ./images/image1.png